JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 kubectl apply -f https://raw.githubusercontent.com/JosephYostos/Compliance-workshop/main/03-security-policies/mainfest/2.4-default-egress-policy.yaml
 ```

-Now, let's run our test
+Now, let's run the test

-1- Test connectivity inside the 'hipstershop' namespace where all pods has label 'pci=true'.
+1 - Test connectivity inside the 'hipstershop' namespace where all pods has label 'pci=true'.

 From 'multitool' to 'cartservice' in 'hipstershop' namespace:
 ```bash